Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (2) Innocent-looking: +1 Effect on rolls to de-escalate situations.

-- (2) Iron stomach: The Investigator can eat lots of things that might make other folks sick and gets +1d to Endure poisons and +1d on Health tests vs poison.
+- (2) Iron stomach: The Investigator can eat lots of things that might make other folks sick and gets +1d to Endure poisons and +1d on Body tests vs poison.

 - (2) Athletic: The Investigator has +1 Effect on rolls to run or jump and on stamina-related tasks.